rebullm/Bennett-Lab-website-v1.1/index.md

 ---
 ---

-# rebullm's Website
+# # rebullm's Website

-An engaging 1-3 sentence description of your lab.
+Dr. Bennett’s group focuses on clinical decision-making in high-risk environments such as intensive care units and on the development and implementation of informatics and data science methods and tools to improve outcomes.

 {% include section.html %}